 On the shores of Scotland is a sea house where two tales unravel.
-Ruth, who is renovating the house, and hiding from her past and found another: mermaid bones buried beneath the floorboards.
+Ruth, who is renovating the house and hiding from her past, finds pieces of a different one: mermaid bones buried beneath the floorboards.
 Ruth’s mother drowned when her daughter was very young, leaving her orphaned.
-In an attempt to find a piece of her family history, and perhaps an answer to the loss of her mother, Ruth moves back to Scotland, the place her mother was from yet had never told her daughter any details about, only more selkie legends.
+In an attempt to find a piece of her family history and perhaps an answer to the loss of her mother, Ruth moves back to Scotland, the place her mother was from yet had never told her daughter any details about, only more selkie legends.
 Over a hundred years before her, the Reverend Alexander Ferguson inhabited the house.
 A man obsessed with local tales of mermaids and selkies, he was part of a great tragedy the residents still remember.
 His assistant, a native named Miriam, taught him her family’s legends while he searched for the answer to the question, “Do selkies really exist?”
-Find out what he discovers in .
-The Sea House
+Find out what he discovers in The Sea House.

 - 3 sticks (1 1/2 cup) salted butter, er, softened to room temperature (2 are for the frosting)

 - 1 cup oats, pureed with a food processor to a flour consistency